 What happens after pregnancy?

-Pre-eclampsia always goes away after birth but not immediately.
-The condition may become more severe for the first few days, so you will need close supervision.
+Pre-eclampsia goes away after birth but may take 2–3 weeks to settle down.
+It can become more severe for the first few days, so you will need close supervision for 2 or 3 days after giving birth.
 This used to be the time when the most serious complications occurred.

 This can be a frustrating time for you and your family/whānau because you may be separated from your baby for a few days if you are unwell and your baby is in the neonatal unit.

-If you have had severe pre-eclampsia, you may be asked to continue your blood pressure lowering medication and you will be monitored for the first few days after delivery.
+If you have had severe pre-eclampsia, your blood pressure may not come back to normal for a few weeks, so you may need to continue your blood pressure lowering medication for a while.
 You may also need to stay in hospital for a few days so that you and your baby can be monitored.

 If you have had severe pre-eclampsia, some hospitals will offer you an appointment to see a specialist a few months after delivery to discuss what has happened and what may happen in future pregnancies.